 Cognitive Behaviour Therapy (CBT)

 CBT is one of the most established and researched psychological therapies for emotional, psychological and psychiatric dysfunction.
-The application of CBT varies according to the focus of the therapy, but is essentially a collaborative and individualized program that helps individuals to identify unhelpful thoughts and behaviours and learn or relearn healthier skills and habits.
+The application of CBT varies according to the focus of the therapy but is essentially a collaborative and individualised program that helps individuals to identify unhelpful thoughts and behaviours and learn or relearn healthier skills and habits.
 A strength of CBT is that it helps people overcome current symptoms while teaching new skills and strategies that can be applied to future problems.

 Psycho-educational Therapy